dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 [_turbofish_](https://turbo.fish/)), do let me know by submitting [a pull request or an issue](https://github.com/dominikwilkowski/dominikwilkowski).

+In this series I will deliberately try to bump into a couple Rust concepts.
+We will write and re-write our code as we discover together why we choose the path we choose.
+This means we sometimes will write sometimes that isn't "good design" or "best practice".
+The best way to know what good software design is, is to do it wrong once and then fix it which is what we will do here.
+At the earlier parts I will link out to documentation wherever sensible and make small edits, show results step by step to then increase the pace in later parts.
+We won't write tests even though writing test in Rust is a lot of fun.
+The main reason for that is that this game in particular isn't very testable and it would blow up the tutorial to write good tests for it.
+More on Rust tests in another tutorial in the future.

 ## What We Need

 I will assume you have some basic knowledge of Rust and won't go too deep into how language primitives works.